Deploy and Manage Applications

 Zigbee2MQTT manages the Zigbee adapter without privileged mode.
 The

-namespace is labeled pod-security.kubernetes.io/enforce=baseline
+zigbee2mqtt namespace is labeled pod-security.kubernetes.io/enforce=baseline so

 it adheres to the cluster's standard policies.